Open Readings & Contests

 The (Nonsensical?)
 Pursuit of "Legitimacy"

 I have a non-writer friend who checks in from time to time on how this process is going.
 He loses his mind when I share the numbers or the updates on form rejections.
 He's one of a few who has asked why I don't just self-publish.
-With the money I've spent on submission fees and my skillset (I used to work in branding/marketing), self-publishing seems like an obvious and even more cost-effective path.
+With the money I've spent on submission fees and my skillset, self-publishing seems like an easier and even more cost-effective path... to put in really cold, pragmatic, and non-poetic terms.

 This usually leads to a tailspin that I'm guessing many of us know: "Well, see, I don't want to feel beholden to the poetry establishment... but then, I guess, the thing is, self-published poetry books just aren't accepted in the same way other self-published books have come to be... and you know, I'd like to be eligible for post-publication awards, but then I have to publish traditionally... but first I have to win the prize that lets me publish at all... well, I don't know..."